 The end of British Rule was marked with the departure of the First Battalion of the Somerset Light Infantry through the Gateway on 28th February 1948.

-A 5000 rupee note was issued with H V R Iyengar as the signatory where the Gateway of India was featured in the central panel with ‘Gateway of India, Bombay’ written below it.
+A 5000 rupee note was issued with B. Rama Rau as the signatory where the Gateway of India was featured in the central panel with ‘Gateway of India, Bombay’ written below it.
 This vintage note has a special significance when we mention about monuments on Indian banknotes.

 Hampi is a UNESCO World Heritage Site located near present-day Hosapete, Karnataka.
 It was the capital of Vijayanagara Empire in the 14th century.
 Spread over 4,100 hectares, the site has several beautiful temples, royal and sacred structures, pillared halls, water structures and more.
 By 1500 CE, Hampi-Vijayanagara was It the world’s second-largest medieval-era city after Beijing, and the richest in India.
 Muslim sultanates conquered and looted the city in 1565, after which the city was only left with ruins.